2009-2037 Stainsbury Ave rezoning application

 I have a few questions regarding the courtyard: 1.
 Based on my estimate, the courtyard on the narrow end is about 2 to 2.5m wide, and wider end is about 8 to 9m wide, is that correct?
 2. The wider end is mostly occupied by an outside staircase?
 3. On page 22 of the Rezoning Booklet, it shows the courtyard daylight studies.
 Does the summer refer to summer solstices?
 If that is the case, there are maybe two hours of sunlight in the courtyard on summer solstice, and the rest of the year, the courtyard has no direct sunlight?
 4. To put it into perspective, the building is 24m tall.
 Wouldn’t this courtyard feel more like a well than a courtyard?
 Courtyard is only pleasant when the building height and the courtyard width are comparable.
 5. Have the acoustic studies of the building considered the possibility of the courtyard acting as an echo chamber for any noise emanating from the apartments?

-hscott asked about 2 years ago
+hscott asked almost 3 years ago

 Please see the responses to your questions: